KikeRev/smart_scout_app/README.md

 # 🚀 Welcome

-Welcome to **Smart Scout App v1.3** — an application created to help football teams scout and evaluate new players.
+Welcome to **Smart Scout App v1.4** — an application created to help football teams scout and evaluate new players.
 It assists in finding suitable replacements for players who leave the team or identifying similar profiles to those who have signed with other clubs.

 ## ✨ Features Overview

-### 📊 Historical Data Integration (⭐ NEW v1.3)
+### 📊 Historical Data Integration (⭐ Updated in v1.4)
 - **Extended Historical Coverage**: Player data from 2014-2025 (11 seasons)
 - **Comprehensive Database**: 22,797 unique players with complete historical profiles
 - **Dual Data Structure**: